-Specifically, this section explores the interaction between FTAs and resource efficiency by looking both at the rules and jurisprudence of the World Trade Organization (WTO), and the rules set out under a subset of Regional Trade Agreements (RTAs).
-Generally, trade rules are relevant for natural resources and resource efficiency in two different ways: on the one hand, by setting out global trading rules, FTAs can impede a country's ability to adopt relevant measures to advance natural resource management.
-On the other hand, RTAs can be leveraged to advance certain resource-efficiency and circular solutions - including through removing tariff and non-tariff barriers on goods and services relevant to advancing the circular economy and resource efficiency.
+Specifically, this section explores the interaction between FTAs and resource efficiency by looking both at the rules and jurisprudence of the World Trade Organization (WTO), and the rules set out under a subset of Regional Trade Agreements (RTAs).Generally, trade rules are relevant for natural resources and resource efficiency in two different ways: on the one hand, by setting out global trading rules, FTAs can impede a country's ability to adopt relevant measures to advance natural resource efficiency and circular solutions - including through removing tariff and non-tariff barriers on goods and services relevant to advancing the circular economy and resource efficiency.
 Recent developments both at the WTO's ongoing negotiations as well as in RTAs reflect an increased focus on ensuring that trade rules are aligned with, and support resource efficiency.